Getting started with therapy

 Sometimes it is enough to begin with the fact that something in you keeps reacting, closing down, becoming overwhelmed, or repeating a familiar pattern.

-Where trauma, shutdown, dissociation, overwhelm, or nervous-system regulation are part of the picture, we do not need to go into traumatic experiences in detail at the beginning.
+Where trauma, shutdown, dissociation or overwhelm are part of the picture, we do not need to go into traumatic experiences in detail at the beginning.
 The early work is about understanding the pattern, your current capacity, and what needs to happen first.

 The aim is to develop an initial shared formulation, rather than fitting you into one fixed method.

 The first stage is not about rushing into painful material.
-It is about understanding enough to work safely, clearly, and at a pace your system can stay with.
+It is about understanding enough to work safely, clearly, and at a pace that allows you to remain sufficiently present.

 What kind of support may fit?